inpsyde/composer-asset-compiler/docs/003-Script.md

 With that, we could set the `COMPILE_TASK` environment variable to, for example, `"build"` and the plugin will end up executing `gulp build`.

-It is important to note that in the case interpolated environment variables are not defined, the script might result invalid.
+It is important to note that in the case the interpolated environment variables are not defined, the script might result invalid.

 To prevent that, it is possible to use a `default-env` configuration.